How many successive fixed-term contracts can be used post-retirement?Posted in : Seamus Says - Employment Law Discussion on 11 January 2019

 I think this question, Seamus, came from one of our listeners in the Republic of Ireland, where it's fairly common—and indeed, there's legislation—on using fixed-term contracts to extend retirement where retirement age has been brought into the employment.

 They still have to be justified.
-If it were to be used even in
+If it were to be used even in Northern Ireland, if you're looking to say, "Look, we're going to have some employees that are going to

 Already a subscriber?